 Mission trip support letters are easy to write if you know what to include.
 The following are some quick tips on what to put in, what to avoid and how to share your mission trip support letter.

-But first, let’s make sure you know why you’re writing a support letter.
+But first, let’s make sure you know why you’re writing your mission trip support letter.
 When you write a support letter, you’re doing way more than just asking for money and prayer – you’re inviting someone to participate in your trip.
 While they won’t be hopping in the van with you, they will be filling the vital role of providing support in your mission trip experience.
-Keep this in mind as you write and send your support letters.
+Keep this in mind as you write and send your mission trip support letters.

 1. Keep it short.
 One page is plenty.
 Two pages should be your maximum.
 Quality trumps quantity.

 2. Make it look good.
 First impressions matter.
 If designing documents isn’t your cup of tea, find a friend who can help.
 Including a picture of you or your team is an easy win.

 3. Proofread it.
 Errers are fairly noticeabl… and often avoidable.
 Have someone help you by reading your letter for any errors before you hit PRINT.